Ahmedest61/M-Region-VLAD-VPR/README.md

 3) Synthesized Nordland

-If you use these datasets, please cite the following publication:
+If you use the datasets/results, please cite the following publication:

 ```
 @misc{1909.08153,